SDPM-lab/Anser-Action/README.md

 var_dump($data);
 ```

-### HTTP JSON RPC Error Handling - HTTP Response Error
+### HTTP JSON RPC 錯誤處理 - HTTP響應錯誤

-You can use `getRpcByResponse()` to retrieve all RPC responses, and the return value will be an array containing the RPC response entities.
+You can use `getRpcByResponse()` to retrieve all RPC responses, and the return value will be an array containing `RPC` response entities.

-If you only need to obtain RPC responses of a specific status, you can use `getSuccessRpcByResponse()` and `getErrorRpcByResponse()`, which will return arrays containing these responses.
-Additionally, you can use the data retrieval methods shown in the provided code to handle the data more precisely.
+If you only need to obtain responses with a specific status, you can use `getSuccessRpcByResponse()` and `getErrorRpcByResponse()`, and the return values will be arrays containing these responses.
+Additionally, you can use the data retrieval methods provided in the code below for more fine-grained data handling.

 ```php
 <?php